ulve/hugotunius.se/_posts/2017-10-01-Fun-with-catamorphisms.markdown

 {% endhighlight %}
 One great case for catamorphisms is reuse.
 We have used the same catamorphism for several different uses instead of creating new tailored functions for everything.
 That's great!

 There are some drawbacks.
 TypeScript is not great for recursion.
 This can be solved using folds (perhaps something to write about).
 And depending on your use case the types can become quite hairy.
-TypeScript is not the optimal langue for doing this kind of work but as I showed here doable and not that complicated.
+TypeScript is not the optimal language for doing this kind of work but as I showed here doable and not that complicated.